GoogleCloudPlatform/kubeflow-gke-docs/content/en/docs/deploy/upgrade.md

 In Kubeflow v1.5.1 we use ASM v1.13.
 See [how to upgrade ASM](#upgrade-asm-anthos-service-mesh).
 To use ASM versions prior to 1.11, follow [the legacy instructions](https://github.com/googlecloudplatform/kubeflow-distribution/blob/master/kubeflow/asm/deprecated/README.md).

 Starting from Kubeflow v1.5, Kubeflow manifests have included KServe as an independent component from kfserving, Google Cloud distribution has switched over from kfserving to KServe for default installed components.
-If you want to upgrade Kubeflow while keeping kfsering, you can comment KServe and uncomment kfserving in `kubeflow-distribution/kubeflow/config.yaml` file.
+If you want to upgrade Kubeflow while keeping kfserving, you can comment KServe and uncomment kfserving in `kubeflow-distribution/kubeflow/config.yaml` file.
 If you want to upgrade to KServe, follow the [KServe Migration guide](https://github.com/kserve/kserve/tree/master/hack/kserve_migration).

 ### Upgrade Kubeflow cluster to v1.3